Note: This section is intended as an objective overview of reasons against dropping the atomic bomb. For the other side of the issue, go here.

 The logical conclusion to the list of arguments against the bomb is that use of such a weapon was simply inhumane.
 Hundreds of thousands of civilians with no democratic rights to oppose their militarist government, including women and children, were vaporized, turned into charred blobs of carbon, horrifically burned, buried in rubble, speared by flying debris, and saturated with radiation.
 Entire families, whole neighborhoods were simply wiped out.
 The survivors faced radiation sickness, starvation, and crippling mutilations.
 Then there were the “hidden cracks,” the spiritual, emotional, and psychological damage.
 Japanese outside of Hiroshima and Nagasaki, scared and ignorant about radiation sickness, treated bomb victims as if they had a communicable disease.
 They were shunned and ostracized from Japanese society.
 Some blamed themselves for various reasons—like a woman who convinced her parents to move to Hiroshima before the bomb was dropped, or those who were the only survivor of a family, or of an entire school.
 Others, unable to cope with trauma left untreated, committed suicide.
 Radiation continued to haunt the survivors, bringing a lifetime of sickness, not the least of which was an increase in the rates of various cancers.

 Birth defects for those pregnant at the time jumped significantly, and although the data on birth defects passed down through generations is inconclusive (Hiroshima and Nagasaki are ongoing laboratories of the long-term effects of radiation exposure), bomb survivors and their offspring continue to suffer anxiety about the possibilities.
-It is impossible to do justice to this argument in a simple summary of the arguments.
+It is impossible to do justice to this argument in a simple summary.
 A few specific first-hand accounts could be repeated here, but they would be insufficient.
 To truly grasp the magnitude of the suffering caused by the use of atomic weaponry on human beings, one has to be immersed in the personal.
 The cold statistics must give way to the human story.
-For some Americans that process began with the publication of John Hersey’s Hiroshima in 1946, and it continues today through such autobiographical accounts as Keiji Nakazawa’s epic manga series Barefoot Gen (all ten volumes of which were recently published in English by Last Gasp Press), and through stunning documentaries like HBO’s White Light, Black Rain(2007).
+For some Americans, that process began with the publication of John Hersey’s Hiroshima in 1946, and it continues today through such autobiographical accounts as Keiji Nakazawa’s epic manga series Barefoot Gen (all ten volumes of which were recently published in English by Last Gasp Press), and through stunning documentaries like HBO’s White Light, Black Rain(2007).

 In 1945, not many Americans seemed to be thinking things through.
 Those cold statistics and that war-time hatred made using the bomb easy to rationalize.
-Leo Szilard was one of those few, when he worried that using it without any warning would hurt America’s moral standing in the world.
+Leo Szilard was one of those few when he worried that using it without any warning would hurt America’s moral standing in the world.
 In the years that followed, some Americans who were intimately involved with the atomic bombs did start to think things through.
 Admiral Leahy, President Roosevelt’s Chief of Staff, wrote in his memoir:

 It is my opinion that the use of this barbarous weapon at Hiroshima and Nagasaki was of no material assistance in our war against Japan.
 The Japanese were already defeated and ready to surrender… My own feeling was that in being the first to use it, we had adopted an ethical standard common to the barbarians of the Dark Ages.
 I was not taught to make wars in that fashion, and that wars cannot be won by destroying women and children.

 Even some of those who participated in the mission had regrets.
-Captain Robert A. Lewis, co-pilot on the Enola Gay’s mission over Hiroshima, wrote in his log as the bomb exploded, “My god, what have we done?”
+Captain Robert A. Lewis, the co-pilot on the Enola Gay’s mission over Hiroshima, wrote in his log as the bomb exploded, “My God, what have we done?”
 In 1955 he participated in an episode of the television show This is Your Life that featured a Hiroshima survivor.
 Lewis donated money on behalf of his employer for operations to help remove the scar tissue of young Japanese women horribly disfigured by the bomb ten years earlier.

 America supposedly places a high value on life.
 To a significant portion of the country, protecting a fertilized human egg is so important; they are willing to base their vote on this one issue alone.
 And humaneness extends to the animal world as well.
 People go to prison for being cruel to their pets.
 In a society that places so much value on life, how can the immense death and suffering of non-combatants caused by the atomic bombs be justified?
 Opponents of President Truman’s decision to use those weapons argue simply that it cannot.